AthenZ/athenz/docs/copper_argos_dev.md

 There will be policy granting access to the specified Provider SAN dnsName attribute suffix to the list service provider.

 Requirements for Provider Service:
-* It must retrieve a TLS certificate for its service (e.g. convert NToken into TLS Certificate) from Athenz and use that as its Service Certificate.
+* It must retrieve a TLS certificate for its service from Athenz and use that as its Service Certificate.
 * When ZTS Contacts Provider Service to validate an instance document, it will require TLS authentication and verify that the certificate the service used for authentication was issued for the expected provider service by ZTS itself.
 * ZTS issues TLS certificates valid for 30 days only, so the Provider Service Admin must have the capability to periodically refresh its certificate by requesting a new one from ZTS Server (e.g. daily) and dynamically update its service to use the refreshed certificates.